 Long before I became a psychotherapist I was a caregiver and “therapist” to many others in my life.
 Helping people comes naturally to me.
 I’ve also experienced many of my own struggles which have helped me to develop compassion for others’ suffering.

 I’m a first generation immigrant to the United States, from Eastern Europe, and the oldest of 5 kids.
 We experienced a very difficult childhood.
-In my life I’ve been through poverty, communism, and a whole lot of tough stuff.
-I’ve also experienced marriage, divorce, remarriage, and parenthood.
+In my life I’ve been through poverty, violence, communism, and a whole lot of tough stuff.
 I’ve come to see value in both painful and joyful life events.
 It is these experiences that have helped me grow.
 And as a result of my own transformative personal therapy I have a strong belief in the life-changing power of psychotherapy.

-I work with men and women who’ve been through some really tough shit yet have somehow made it through.
+I’m passionate about helping men and women who’ve been through some really tough shit in their lives, yet have somehow made it through.
 If you’re here it means a part of you is hopeful and resilient.
 Together we can help you take the next steps towards feeling and doing better.
 I work well with clients who recognize that change takes time, are willing to commit to the process of therapy, and want to understand themselves deeply.

 In particular, I have a talent for working with intense people.
 If you’ve been told you’re “too much” for others, or previous therapists found you “resistant” or “avoidant” there’s a good change we’ll work well together.